AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

         >[!NOTE]
         >
-        >Domain exclusion requires a non-executed phase, so you may have to [split a running phase](#split-phase) to add exclusions.
+        >Domain exclusion requires an unexecuted phase, so you might need [split a running phase](#split-phase) to add exclusions.

         ![](assets/ip-warmup-plan-exclude-domains.png)